 Medical facilities in Libya are limited and some medicines are in short supply.
 Medical facilities in remote areas can be very limited or non-existent.
 Travellers may wish to consider carrying limited medical supplies for personal use.
 Foreigners will be required to pay an up-front deposit for medical services.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
 Costs for a medical evacuation could be considerable (over $A50,000).

 Water-borne, food-borne, parasitic and other infectious diseases (including typhoid, hepatitis, tuberculosis, plague and measles) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 We advise you to boil all drinking water or drink bottled water and avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to parasitic diseases such as schistosomiasis (bilharzia).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help